-The Third Lien Subordinate Indenture provides that certain revenues, if available, will be deposited into the Third Lien Subordinate Principal Account and used to redeem the Series 2008C Bonds in years 2010 through 2037, subject to a maximum amount in each year ("Series C Bonds Target Principal Amounts").
-Deposits into the Third Lien Subordinate Principal Account that will be used to make Series C Bonds Target Principal Amounts redemptions will occur annually only to the extent that all requirements in such year to (a) pay principal and interest on all Outstanding Bonds under the Indentures, (b) pay any mandatory redemption (sinking fund) requirements of all Outstanding Bonds under the Indentures as described more fully in the Indentures, and (c) replenish any deficiencies in the Debt Service Reserve Accounts and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Reserve Accounts of Accounts of Accounts of Accounts and Reserve Accounts of Accounts Accounts Accounts Accounts Accounts Accounts Accounts Acc
+Prior to the remaining principal on the Series 2008C Bonds being fully redeemed on November 1, 2023, in the amount of \$6,250,000, the Third Lien Subordinate Indenture provided that certain revenues, if available, would be deposited into the Third Lien Subordinate Principal Account and used to redeem the Series 2008C Bonds in years 2010 through 2037, subject to a maximum amount in each year ("Series C Bonds Target Principal Amounts").
+Deposits into the Third Lien Subordinate Principal Account that were used to make Series C Bonds Target Principal Amounts redemptions occurred annually only to the extent that all requirements in such year to (a) pay principal and interest on all Outstanding Bonds under the Indentures, (b) pay any mandatory redemption (sinking fund) requirements of all Outstanding Bonds under the Indentures as described more fully in the Indentures, and (c) replenish any deficiencies in the Debt Service Reserve Accounts and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve Accounts of all Outstanding Bonds under the Indentures and Liquidity Reserve

-To the extent moneys are on deposit in the Third Lien Subordinate Principal Account following the October receipt by the Trustee of the Monthly Contract Sixth Cent Revenues in each year to make such Series C Bonds Target Principal Amounts redemptions, the Trustee shall redeem up to, but not exceeding, the following principal amounts of Series 2008C Bonds, which are the Series C Bonds Target Principal Amounts, by calling for redemption Series 2008C Bonds then subject to optional redemption on or about December 1 in the following years.
-Through September 30, 2020 the City had made all the Target Principal payments.
-The City used surplus funds on-hand to pay down an additional \$11,060,000 in Series 2008C principal on November 1, 2019.
-However, the City did not make the Target Principal payments scheduled for December 1, 2020, and December 1, 2021, due to reduced revenues resulting from impacts on tourism due to the COVID-19 pandemic.
+Also prior to the full redemption of the Series 2008C Bonds, to the extent moneys on deposit in the Third Lien Subordinate Principal Account following the October receipt by the Trustee of the Monthly Contract Sixth Cent Revenues in each year to make such Series C Bonds Target Principal Amounts redemptions, the Trustee would redeem up to, but not exceeding, the Series C Bonds Target Principal Amounts, by calling for redemption Series 2008C Bonds then subject to optional redemption on or about December 1 in the following years.